InfinitumForm/serbian-transliteration/readme.txt

 Requires at least: 4.0
 Tested up to: 5.5
 Requires PHP: 7.0
-Stable tag: 1.1.8
+Stable tag: 1.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Transliterate Cyrillic into Latin, enable Cyrillic usernames, search in multiple letter scripts, and more...

 == Description ==
-This is a simple and easy plugin with which you can transliterate your WordPress installation from Cyrillic to Latin and vice versa in a few clicks.
-This transliteration also supports special shortcodes that you can use to partially transliterate parts of the content.
+This is a light weight, simple and easy plugin with which you can transliterate your WordPress installation from Cyrillic to Latin and vice versa in a few clicks.
+This transliteration plugin also supports special shortcodes that you can use to partially transliterate parts of the content.

 = FEATURES =